Joe Fraser, Ph.D.-Chief Academic Officer

 Joe Fraser is an Associate Professor at the University of Newcastle and Director of Kaho`iwai - Center for Adult Teaching and Learning.
 His experiences include career and technical education in the Royal Australian Air Force (delivering the national aerospace curriculum), undergraduate, and graduate teaching and administration at Australian and American Universities.
 He held positions as adjunct faculty, tenured professor, Head of School, Dean of Education, and Pro Vice-Chancellor.
 His current employment is with Kanu o Ka `Äina Learning `Ohana managing the post-baccalaureate certificate of teaching.
 Qualifications include an Advanced Certificate in Vocational Training Systems, Associate Diploma in Aircraft Maintenance Engineering, Bachelor of Education (Aboriginal Studies and Community Adult Education), Master of Education (Adult), and a Doctor of Philosophy (Indigenous Perspectives).

-Noekeonaona Kapuni-Reynolds was born and raised in Hilo, Hawai’i and is one of the first Hawaiian language immersion program students out of Ke Kula Kaiapuni o Keaukaha and Nāwahīokalani’ōpu’u.
-She is responsible for the Kaho`iwai Teacher Programs (elementary and secondary).
+Noe Kirby was born and raised in Hilo, Hawai’i, and is a graduate of the Hawaiian language immersion program of Ke Kula Kaiapuni o Keaukaha and Nāwahīokalani’ōpu’u.
+She is responsible for the academic programming of Kahoʻiwai.
 Noe received her Master’s in Educational Leadership from the University of Hawaii at Mānoa and her B.A., in Hawaiian Studies from UH Hilo.
-As part of her personal philosophy, Noe wants her students to have an understanding of their relationships to their genealogy and ‘āina.
+As part of her personal philosophy, Noe wants her students to have an understanding of their relationships with their genealogy and ‘āina.
 As a teacher, her interest lies in the perpetuation of culture for all of Hawai’i’s students and their continued successes in personal growth and community engagement.

 Dr. Kerri-Ann Hewett Fraser-Student Advisor